-Find out when and how to appy to study abroad.
+Find out when and how to apply to study abroad.

-To be eligible for studying abroad, you must have achieved 50% in stage 1 of your studies and maintain a good academic standard in stage 2.
+To be eligible for studying abroad, you must have achieved 50% in year 1 of your studies and maintain a good academic standard in year 2.
 Some of our partner universities expect higher grades.
 The requirement is 60% for a semester abroad or integrated Masters.

 Psychology, Life Sciences, Law, Engineering, Physics, Informatics, Maths, Media Production and Journalism students are not eligible for a semester abroad.